mart505/MASC/README.md

 ## Installation

-Download all files and install the c
+Download all files and install the packages from requirements.txt

 ## Files